cvtienhoven/graylog-plugin-sensu/README.md

 ## Use cases

-This plugin is useful when your organization has adopted the Sensu platform for monitoring and alerting and you'd like Sensu to handle your Graylog stream alerts as well.
+This plugin is useful when your organization has adopted the Sensu platform for monitoring/alerting and you'd like Sensu to handle your Graylog stream alerts as well.
 This way, you can keep your alert handling all in one place.